-An inventory of critical facilities in the Delta from Sacramento County GIS is shown on Figure S-3 and detailed in Table S-4.
-Details of critical facility definition, type, name, address, and jurisdiction by hazard zone are listed in Appendix E.
+An inventory of critical facilities in the Delta from Sacramento County GIS is shown on Figure S-3.
+Details of critical facility definition, type, name, address, and jurisdiction by hazard zone are listed in Appendix F.

 Figure S-3 Sacramento County Delta- Critical Facilities